 If you are already reporting through self assessment, you will need to report the gain again, along with other gains and income before the usual deadlines, showing the tax already paid.
 The self assessment effectively irons out any over or underpayment made due to changes in your circumstances in the tax year.

-We suggest you seek advice for your tax adviser on points 1-3 above.
+We suggest you seek advice from a tax adviser on the above.

-It is recommended that you contact your tax adviser as soon as you have decided to sell/transfer the property, as the 30 day deadline is very short and as you are likely to know most of the amounts required for the CGT calculation, including a fair idea of the proceeds you may receive.
-This will help ensure that the deadline is not missed.
+It is recommended that you contact your tax adviser as soon as you have decided to sell/transfer the property, as you are likely to know most of the amounts required for the CGT calculation, including a fair idea of the proceeds you may receive.
+This will help ensure that the deadline is not missed or overlooked.

 If you need assistance with the calculation and reporting of the sale or transfer of a UK residential property or any related matter please contact us